Details of the services we provide in relation to immigration matters

 - Appointment fees charged by Sopra Steria in relation to applications submitted in the UK;

-- The Immigration Health Surcharge fee; and
+- The Immigration Health Surcharge fee;

 - Courier and postage fees.